Recovery of student loan debt repaid under the government loan guarantee

 Exemptions from payment

-If your income is small and your student loan is recovered by the bank, you can apply for interest assistance from Kela.
-If your income is small and Kela has repaid your student loan to the bank, you can apply for exemption from the payment of interest from Kela.
+If your income is small and Kela has repaid your student loan to the bank, you can apply for exemption from the payment of interest on the student loan debt repaid under the government loan guarantee or from the payment of the whole debt from Kela.

-You can be exempted from paying interest on the amount owed under the loan guarantee for any period in which your average taxable income does not exceed the maximum income limit for interest assistance.
+You can be exempted from paying interest on the amount owed under the loan guarantee for any period in which your average taxable income does not exceed the maximum income limit.
 The income limit is higher if you have dependent children of your own or if dependent children of your spouse or partner are living with you.

-As of 1 March 2020 the income limits are as follows:
+As from 1 March 2022, the income limits are the following:

 The income limits are adjusted every other year in line with the increase in wages and prices.

-- If you have especially weighty reasons, you can also be granted exemption for a longer period than one year.
+You can also apply for exemption retrospectively for a maximum of one year.
+If you have especially weighty reasons, you can be granted exemption for a longer period than one year.

 You can be granted exemption from payment of the whole debt if